zenovak/2100-AAA/docs/technical.md

 <br>

 ### Prompt Node
-Represents a single step within the prompt chain
+Represents a single step within the prompt chain.
+This node is designed for text llms.

 ```
 model PromptNode extends Node {